How Much Does a Wedding in Denmark Cost?

 Why It's Worth Every Euro

-A Danish wedding gives you a legally binding, internationally recognized marriage certificate without the stress, paperwork, and waiting times of a traditional wedding in most other countries.
+A Danish wedding gives you a legally binding marriage certificate, valid under Danish law, without the stress, paperwork, and waiting times of a traditional wedding in most other countries.
 It's the smart choice for modern couples who value simplicity and efficiency.

 The Comfort Package is the constant; everything else scales with where you start, how you travel, and how much you want to make of the trip.